AndyRids/Alpine-WSL-Dev/README.md

 I reboot and restart Alpine linux to let the new configs take effect.

-With the blow command, you should see mdev & hwdrivers under syinit runlevel:
+With the below command, you should see mdev & hwdrivers under syinit runlevel:

 ```sh
 rc-update show -v